Layer-Wise Anomaly Detection in Directed Energy Deposition using High-Fidelity Fringe Projection Profilometry: Conclusions

 \section{Conclusions}

-This study demonstrates that build-height–synchronized FPP module enables micrometer-scale, full-field 3D reconstruction of DED surfaces with a fidelity of $\pm\SI{46}{\micro\meter}$.
-The method ensures consistent temporal tracking of surface evolution and allows early detection of geometric deviations before they propagate into hidden defects.
-A geometry-based detection framework based on point cloud density and normal phase change reveals that surface morphology encodes reliable and quantifiable signatures of deposition quality, thereby reducing reliance on manual annotation.
-This shifts monitoring from indirect process proxies to direct geometric evidence, offering a new perspective on process stability.
+This study demonstrates that a build-height–synchronized FPP module enables micrometer-scale, full-field 3D reconstruction of DED surfaces with a fidelity of $\pm\SI{46}{\micro\meter}$.
+The method ensures consistent temporal tracking of surface evolution and allows for the early detection of geometric deviations before they propagate into hidden defects.
+While the primary objective was to validate the system’s in-situ measurement capability and demonstrate a concept for localized surface anomaly detection, the proposed framework, which relies on point cloud density and normal phase change, encodes reliable signatures of deposition quality, reducing the reliance on manual annotation.
+Crucially, this framework also inherently captures large-scale geometric distortions, such as cumulative edge deformation, thereby shifting monitoring from indirect process proxies to direct geometric evidence and offering a new perspective on process stability.

-Future work will extend the system to multi-view FPP configurations to enhance robustness and coverage, and integrate geometry-based monitoring with thermal and optical emission sensing.
-Such multimodal approaches may enable more comprehensive defect characterization and support the development of closed-loop process control strategies in DED.
+Future work will focus on expanding this geometry-based framework to quantitatively evaluate the evolution of such large-scale deviations.
+The reconstructed 3D surface models will be compared with the original design geometry to track cumulative distortion.
+By setting tolerance thresholds for accumulated deviation, the system can support an automated monitoring strategy for both local and global geometric anomalies.
+Furthermore, to fundamentally mitigate blind spots caused by steep occlusions, the system will be extended to multi-view FPP configurations.
+This approach will fuse data from multiple angles to ensure complete surface coverage, further enhancing robustness.
+Such multimodal approaches will enable more comprehensive defect characterization and support the development of closed-loop process control strategies in DED.